camerongreen/alq/README.md

 All I had to do in PHPStorm was to set up a normal debug server called alq.test as per the web debug and send it through to drush as a variable eg:

     docker exec -ti alq_web bash -c 'PHP_IDE_CONFIG="serverName=alq.test" drush -l rodeos alq-import-emailees emailees.json'

+## Backups

+The automysqlbackup.sh script in the bin directory of the server is run nightly to backup the website.

+The backups are stored in the backups/db directory.
+These should be copied elsewhere regularly.